APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 </div>

 There was no statement made by Chancellor Block in reference to the above incident.

+On Oct 25th when [people gathered](https://dailybruin.com/2023/10/26/hundreds-of-ucla-students-participate-in-march-walkout-for-palestine) in Bruin Plaza to demonstrate in support of Palestine, a statement was made by a UCLA spokesperson in regards to the above incident.
+They stated that,

+"members of the student affairs team intervened in response...[and] added that the university is still investigating the incident with an eye to holding individuals in violation of university rules and the law accountable.

+“While we don’t believe the individuals who caused the incident are students or affiliated with our campus, we strongly encourage all community members to engage in thoughtful debate and treat everyone with respect,” they said in the statement."

+#### Chants
+The same article highlights chants that were heard, "Participants at the walkout, many of whom wore face masks to conceal their identities, chanted phrases such as “From the river to the sea, Palestine will be free,” “There is only one solution, intifada revolution” – a term historically referring to uprisings in Palestinian territories – and “Resistance is justified when people are occupied.”"

+On Oct 9th, the CAC stated in their IG post (above in Sec.
+Organizational Messaging...), "We are here to support Students for Justice in Palestine and the larger Palestinian community.
+We also stand on the grounds that decolonization is not a metaphor.
+Thus, we honor the Palestinians on the frontlines taking their land and sovereignty back!
+From the River to the Sea, Palestine Will Be Free."

+CAC's position mirrors the rhetorical message of these chants.
+We should assume that "honoring Palestinians on the frontlines" and "resistance is justified when people are occupied" means that these students are siding with Hamas.

+We should also assume that SJP supports these chants, and given their alleged IG post referring to the "Al-Aqsa Flood", they too are siding with Hamas.
+The propaganda document [Our Narrative...
+Operation Al-Aqsa Flood](https://www.palestinechronicle.com/wp-content/uploads/2024/01/PDF.pdf) where Hamas details their viewpoints on the events of Oct 7th would validate this assumption.

+In "[A Document](https://irp.fas.org/world/para/docs/hamas-2017.pdf) of General Principles & Policies," dated May 2017, Hamas outlined their [core policies](https://www.wilsoncenter.org/article/doctrine-hamas) and position on Israel.
+In Position 18 they state, "The following are considered null and void: the Balfour Declaration, the British Mandate Document, the UN Palestine Partition Resolution, and whatever resolutions and measures that derive from them or are similar to them.
+The establishment of "Israel" is entirely illegal and contravenes the inalienable rights of the Palestinian people..."

+The document goes on to say in Position 20, "Hamas believes that no part of the land of Palestine shall be compromised or conceded, irrespective of the causes, the circumstances and the pressures and no matter how long the occupation lasts.
+Hamas rejects any alternative to the full and complete liberation of Palestine, from the river to the sea."

+The document also refers to Israel as a "Zionist project" with any mention of "Zionists" implying those who inhabit Israel which in their view rightfully belongs to the Palestinians.

+#### Tuition funded CAC is once again taking a political position
+"Alicia Verdugo, the Cultural Affairs commissioner for the Undergraduate Students Association Council, was one of the speakers at the walkout.
+Verdugo, who is also a third-year education and social transformation and sociology student, said in their speech that they felt it was important to advocate for Palestine, even if it put them at risk of hate and harassment.

+“No matter how high the stakes are, we are stronger together,” she said.
+“We will never be afraid when we’re together.
+We will never be ashamed when we’re together.”"

 ### November

 Myers depiction of this “unbridgeable gulf” has been corroborated by the Daily Bruin, where [one article](https://dailybruin.com/2023/11/19/students-voice-worries-over-islamophobia-on-ucla-campus) titled *Students voice worries over Islamophobia on UCLA campus*, dated November 19th, details several concerning statements made by students.